electron/electron/docs/tutorial/message-ports.md

   // We can't use ipcMain.handle() here, because the reply needs to transfer a
   // MessagePort.
-  mainWindow.webContents.mainFrame.on('request-worker-channel', (event) => {
+  // Listen for message sent from the top-level frame mainWindow.webContents.mainFrame.on('request-worker-channel', (event) => {
     // Create a new channel ...
     const { port1, port2 } = new MessageChannelMain()